sillybytes/sillybytes/posts/legacy/2016/09/gentle-introduction-to-stm32-arm-cortex.md

 These chips are relatively inexpensive and widely available, often mounted in convenient development or breakout boards.

-Individual chips can be bought from electronic stores like Digi-Key or Mouser, but for the current purpose making your own PCB to mount them is quite inconvenient.
+Individual chips can be bought from electronic stores like Digi-Key or Mouser.
+For the current purpose though, making your own PCB to mount them is quite inconvenient.

 The other option is to get one of the nice development boards ST offers: